Azerlag/ZenAir-Privacy-Policy/README.md

-This is official project page created by developer (me) dedicated to ZenAir Android application - tool for make connect to MCU's via local Wi-Fi, Bluetooth and MQTT.
+This is official project page created by developer (me) dedicated to ZenAir Android application - tool for make connect to MCU's via local Wi-Fi, Bluetooth, MQTT or USB Serial.
 It's completely free and has no ads.

 The application provides a user interface editor with in-app «Terminals» to make it more comfy and flexible for using MCU in real practice.
 There is 2 view Terminal types: CLASSIC and GRID (since 1.936)